Skip to content

 Stock of operating heat pumps

 In contrast to the 'traffic light' coalition in Germany, France does not have a quantified target for the stock of heat pumps to be in place by 2030.
 However, the indicator is still informative.
-According to the online database of EurObserv'ER, there were approximately 8.8 million heat pumps in France in 2021.
+According to the online database of EurObserv'ER, there were approximately 10.7 million heat pumps in France in 2023.
 This stock is primarily composed of aerothermal heat pumps, which derive their heat source from calories in the ambient air outside.
-In 2021, just under 200,000 units were accounted for by ground-source heat pumps, which extract heat from the ground.
+In 2023, a bit more than 150,000 units were accounted for by ground-source heat pumps, which extract heat from the ground.

 Annual heat pump sales and renewable heat production

-The 2023 edition of the key figures for renewable energies, produced by the French Ministry of Energy Transition, reports that annual sales of all heat pump technologies exceeded one million in 2021 and 2022.
-Although sales of air-to-air heat pumps seem to be stagnating or even declining since 2022, sales of air-to-water heat pumps are increasing, reaching 346,000 units in 2022.
-Meanwhile, annual sales of ground-source heat pumps appear to have remained at the same level since 2016.
+The 2024 edition of the key figures for renewable energies, produced by the French Ministry of Energy Transition, reports that annual sales of all heat pump technologies exceeded one million in 2021, 2022 and 2023.
+Sales of air-to-air heat pumps increased slightly in 2023, while sales of air-to-water heat pumps stagnated at around 300,000 units sold.
+Annual sales of geothermal heat pumps increased slightly in 2023 compared with previous years.

-The increase in total heat production by heat pumps, which is one of the targets set out in the Multiannual Energy Programme, can be attributed to the trend in heat pump sales.
+This trend in heat pump sales explains the increase in total heat production by heat pumps, which is one of the targets set out in the Multiannual Energy Programme.
 The PPE2 sets production at 39.6 TWh for 2023 and between 44 and 52 TWh for 2028.
-In 2022, heat pump production amounted to 42.7 TWh, slightly lower than in 2021 due to more favourable weather conditions.
-On a consistent climate basis, heat pump production would have reached 48 TWh, exceeding the target for 2023 and also surpassing the lower target for 2028.
+In 2023, heat pump production amounted to 50 TWh (not adjusted for climatic variations).